FinCEN’s Innovation Initiative

 FinCEN’s Innovation Hours Program is a key element of FinCEN’s Innovation Initiative and offers financial institutions, technology providers, venture capitalists, and other firms involved in financial services an opportunity to discuss and showcase their innovative products, services, investments, and business processes or approaches designed to enhance AML and the countering of the financing of terrorism (CFT) efforts or provide new financial services options to consumers and businesses.
 FinCEN’s Innovation Hours will foster a better mutual understanding between the public and private sectors of the opportunities and challenges associated with innovating in the financial services sector, including AML/CFT-related products and services.

-For more information about FinCEN’s Innovation Hours Program, including the criteria to participate, please see the Frequently Asked Questions (FAQs)
+For more information about FinCEN’s Innovation Hours Program, including the criteria to participate, please see Frequently Asked Questions (FAQs)

 2nd Thursday of each month